 The dollar amounts defining the AIME brackets are referred to as bend points.
 These bend points (as described in Table 2.A11) are updated automatically each year in proportion to increases in the national average wage level.
 This automatic adjustment ensures that benefit levels for successive generations of eligible workers will keep up with rising earnings levels, thereby assuring consistent rates of earnings replacement from one generation of beneficiaries to the next.

 The PIA formula applicable to a worker depends on the year of eligibility (or death) rather than on the year benefits are first received.
 The year of eligibility for retirement benefits is the year the worker attains age 62.
-For workers born in 1944, the 2006 formula is used and the PIA is increased by COLAs beginning with the one taking effect in December 2006.
+For workers born in 1943, the 2005 formula is used and the PIA is increased by COLAs beginning with the one for December 2005.
 Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the basic computation that originally applied on the basis of the year of eligibility.
-The FRA for workers born in 1944 is 66 years.
+The FRA for workers born in 1943 is 66 years.

 Beginning in June 1982, benefits are rounded to the next lower 10 cents.
 The final benefit payment is rounded to the lower whole dollar amount (if not already an even dollar).
 Before June 1982, benefits were paid in 10-cent increments after rounding up to the next dime.